samuelhulla/qman/README.md

 - firebase
 - subscriptions
 - mutations
+- and more

-> documentation with beta release that will expand on these topics
+> documentation will come with beta release, will expand on these topics.